E2.1 Use appropriate metric units to estimate and measure length, area, mass, and capacity.

 Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Mesure, p.
 83-86.

-However, precision is not always and may waste of time and complicate the measurement.
+However, precision is not always necessary and may be a waste of time.
+It could also complicate the measurement.

 When it comes to choosing the appropriate unit, the same metric prefixes apply to all attributes (except time) and designate the relationships between the units.
 A unit just to the left of a particular unit in the chart is 10 times greater, and the unit just to its right is 10 times less.